MarkStringer/MarkStringer.github.io/_posts/2015-09-24_Meta_Scrum_Master.markdown

 ---
-title: "crum and Agile at Scale Needs a (Meta) Scrum Master"
+title: "Scrum and Agile at Scale Needs a (Meta) Scrum Master"
 layout: post
 ---